ameotech-informatics/nodejs-angular-mongo/README.md

 Step3 Now we have to install node.js so go to node.js website using URL http://nodejs.org/ and download and intall node.js on your machine.
 Now perform following operations to run stock test app.

 1)	Open command prompt and cd to our cloned stock test app.
 For us our path is D:\stock-test-app.
+2)  Then execute "npm install" command.
-2)	Now in same command prompt write command ''node server.js''.
+3)	Now in same command prompt write command ''node server.js''.
 If everything goes well our application will start listening on port 3000 and you will see following screen.

 Now we can browse application by typing http://localhost:3000 in browser.
 ============================================================================